'90s Super GP: Gameplay

 The game is planned to contain 12 vehicles, a championship mode, and both local and online multiplayer for up to 2 players.

 Development

 90s Super GP was developed for about five months pre-Kickstarter, with its original release date planned to be late 2013.
 The game was to be made in the Unity engine.
 It was funded on Kickstarter in early 2013 for and initially planned to release on iOS, Linux, macOS, the Wii U, and Windows.
 It was renamed 90s Super GP in 2016, and its platforms changed to the Nintendo Switch, PlayStation 4, and Windows.
 However, it entered development hell at that point, with Pelekanos moving on to a different game, The TakeOver, a brawler published by Dangen Entertainment.
+A minigame featuring a level populated with assets from 90s Super GP called Overtake is included in Takeover 2, Pelikan13's upcoming 2026 sequel to The TakeOver.
 While news site Nintendo Life speculated it may have been cancelled, they received no response from Nicalis after inquiring in 2019.
 It is still listed on Nicalis' site, with no release date.